 As soon as the red carriage door opened it was love at first sight.
-Pascale Lauber and Ulrike Bauschke knew instantly that they would not be able to resist.
-“As if,” says Ulrike, “it already was our home.”
+Pascale Lauber and partner for life knew instantly that they would not be able to resist.
+“As if,” they said, “it already was our home.”
 In 2016 an Ostunian friend of the two partners took them on a visit of the Palazzo Rosso.
 By then, the two entrepreneurs had been in love with Puglia for several years.
 Four years earlier, they had even restored a local traditional farmhouse, a Masseria, a haven of peace to recharge in the summer with their friends, a much-needed breath of fresh air when like them, you work on multiple projects.
 In Romont, Lausanne and Verbier, Switzerland; in Paris, New York and Cape Town, the two partners have shaken up the rules of real estate and interior design.
-They have opened and renovated restaurants, boutique-hotels and apartments all over the world.
+They have opened and renovated restaurants, boutique hotels and apartments all over the world.
 They make a complementary pair, each with their own, very distinct journey.

 It was time.
-The two partners decided to go for it and open a first restaurant, renovate it, serve, “offer a beautiful energy”.
+The two partners decided to go for it and open the first restaurant, renovate it, serve, “offer a beautiful energy”.
 Others follow; innovative, they make a killing.
 Their business model takes shape: buy-renovate-sell in real estate and in the hospitality industry.
-The name of the game?
 Exquisite design in every detail, of course.